bsuweb/cosa/README.md

 First, rename `sample_config.yaml` to `config.yaml` and modify it to meet your needs.

-You have two options when running Cosa.
+You have three options when running Cosa.

+        ruby cosa.rb crawl
+Resume crawling from the first item in the queue.

-        ruby cosa.rb -w http://www.example.com [-options]
+      ruby cosa.rb crawl http://www.example.com [-options]

-Cosa will start at this address and crawl every page on the site.
+Cosa will start at this address, and crawl every page on the site.

-        ruby cosa.rb -w http://www.example.com/directory/ /directory/page/ [-options]
+      ruby cosa.rb crawl http://www.example.com/directory/ /directory/page/ [-options]

-Cosa will start at 'http://www.example.com/directory/', and then only add links to the queue if they contain the pattern 'http://www.example.com/directory/page/'.
+Cosa will start at 'http://www.example.com/directory/', and then only add links to the queue if they contain the pattern 'http://www.example.com/directory/page'.

 Because Cosa stores the queue in the database, you can quit the program at any time and when you restart it will begin where it left off.